Algiras/wolf-saga/books/1/senoves_kalba_magic_system.md

 - **Cost**: Severe vertigo and temporary loss of voice – the caster can only communicate through the whistling of the wind.
 - **Limitations**: Wind is unpredictable; messages may be lost in the void.

+## Holidays and Rituals: Opening the Gates

+Senovės Kalba is more than words; it is a rhythm that follows the natural cycles.
+The most important holidays are moments when the boundaries of the elements are thinnest:

+1. **Kūčios (Winter Solstice)**: Time of **Praurimė**.
+The coldest night when starlight is purest.
+Rituals involve watching shadows and reflections in amber to read the patterns of fate.
+2. **Rasos (Summer Solstice)**: Triumph of **Gabija**.
+Jumping over bonfires symbolizes soul cleansing and strengthening of the *Soul Armor*.
+3. **Pusiaukojis (Spring Equinox)**: Time of **Bangpūtys** and waking waters.
+The breaking of ice is a powerful symbol of transformation where the *Life Spring* is most potent.
+4. **Dagotuvės (Autumn Equinox / Harvest)**: Feast of **Žemyna**.
+Gratitude for life and preparation for the deep freeze. *Unshakable Will* is strongest when rooted in the cooling earth.
+5. **Vėlinės (Time of Storms)**: Time of **Vėjopatis** and the spirits.
+The wind acts as a bridge between worlds.
+A time for secrets and *Shadow Movement*.

 ## The Three Laws of Senovės Kalba

 ### 1. The Law of Balance